Understanding of Grey Market Premium in IPO

 Grey Market premium on IPO

-Many of us know about the black market which typically involved illegal transactions outside of the official economy.
-If any company announced the Initial Public Offer, most of the investors worry about the grey market premium and kostak price.
+Many of us know about the black market which typically involves illegal transactions outside of the official economy.
+If any company announces the Initial Public Offer, most of the investors worry about the grey market premium and kostak price.

-Beginners have confused about these terms, let us have a brief discussion on them.
+Beginners are confused about these terms, let us have a brief discussion on them.
 We have spoken quite a lot about this section in many articles related to IPO

 What is Grey Market?

 Generally known as the parallel market, where unlisted securities are bought and sold outside the exchange.
-An IPO grey market is an unofficial market where traders bid and offered the company shares.
-This bidding takes place before the shares list on the stock exchange.
+An IPO grey market is an unofficial market where traders bid and offer the company shares.
+This bidding takes place before the shares are listed on the stock exchange.

-All transactions in the grey market is based on the trust build on the opposite party.
-If the counterparty failed to obligate the transaction, we can’t file the case in court.
+All transactions in the grey market are based on the trust built on the opposite party.
+If the counterparty fails to obligate the transaction, we can’t file the case in court.

 We must understand that grey markets are unregulated and trades are settled within a small group of trusted people.
 It allows the merchant bankers and issuers to determine the demand and supply of the company.
 It will give an idea about, how the investors see the future potential of that company.